 - W: Only water-based cleaning solutions

 - WS: Water-based and solvent-based cleaning solutions

 - X: Only vacuuming or professional cleaning

-If your furniture doesn’t have a tag or you still aren’t convinced that cleaning won’t damage the upholstery you should spot clean an area of the upholstery that goes unseen.
-This can include the underside of the furniture; the back or side of the furniture; or the side of a cushion that is usually hidden from view.
+If the furniture doesn’t have a tag or shoppers still aren’t convinced that cleaning won’t damage the upholstery, they will want to spot clean an inconspicuous area as a test.
+This can include the underside or back of the furniture piece or the side of a cushion that is usually hidden from view.
 If the cleaner works without issue, then move on to the rest of the furniture.

-When you choose an upholstery cleaner, you can use a spray or a wipe explicitly formulated for cleaning your upholstery and nothing else.
-You can also choose a more versatile option, such as a steam cleaner or a vacuum.
-You can use these devices to clean many different surfaces and fabrics, including hardwood, stairs, carpet, bedding, curtain, tents, and many other materials that you have around the home.
+When choosing an upholstery cleaner, shoppers can opt for a spray or wipe explicitly formulated for that fabric or pick a more versatile option, such as a steam cleaner or a vacuum.
+These devices can clean many different surfaces and fabrics, including hardwood, stairs, carpet, bedding, curtains, tents, and other materials around the home.

 Corded vs. Cordless

-- Corded upholstery cleaners have the benefit of long-lasting power that won’t give out unless the electricity goes out at your home.
+- Corded upholstery cleaners have the benefit of long-lasting power that won’t give out unless the electricity goes out.
 These machines are usually more powerful than their cordless counterparts, but they may also be much heavier, making them difficult to move.
-If you choose a corded upholstery cleaner, make sure it has a long power cord and a handheld hose to lessen the impact of its limited mobility.
+If choosing a corded device, make sure it has a long power cord and a handheld hose to lessen the impact of its limited mobility.

-- Cordless upholstery cleaners allow you to move around your home (or other locations) freely without having to worry about moving a cord or getting your feet tangled up.
-These units can be freestanding but are often seen as small handheld products that you can pick up and carry around the house.
-Cordless upholstery cleaners give you the benefit of mobility, but don’t offer high power and capacity due to their small size and limited battery.
+- Cordless upholstery cleaners allow users to move around the house (or other locations, such as the car) freely without worrying about getting tangled in a cord or plugging and unplugging the device as they go from room to room.
+These units can be freestanding but are more often seen as small, lightweight, handheld models.
+Cordless devices give users the benefit of mobility, but they don’t offer high power and capacity due to their small size and limited battery.

 Our Top Picks